 GRAPH_DUP Data to be added already exists.
 GRAPH_NOT_FOUND Data requested does not exist.
 GRAPH_BAD_PARAM Typically a null value where an address is required, or other unusable function parameter.
 GRAPH_HIT_LIMIT Arbitrary limit on, for example, number of edges.

-data structure, possibly because "no sleep" specified.
+GRAPH_CANNOT_ALLOC Unable to allocate memory to expand vertex or other data structure, possibly because "no sleep" specified.
 GRAPH_ILLEGAL_REQUEST Improper or impossible request.
 GRAPH_IN_USE Cannot deallocate vertex because there are references to it.